Chesapeake and Ohio class T-1: History and design

 Despite their overall success, their long-wheelbase made it difficult to maintain a proper counterbalancing scheme as the drivers wore unevenly in service.
-Later in their careers, as their built up frames began to work lose, the T-1s rode roughly and pounded the track to the point that a special gang stood by at the bottom of one long grade to repair the damage.
+Later in their careers, as their built up frames began to work loose, the T-1s rode roughly and pounded the track to the point that a special gang stood by at the bottom of one long grade to repair the damage.

 In 1942, the Pennsylvania Railroad based 125 of their J1 class 2-10-4s off of the T-1s with slight modifications.

-Accidents and incidents
+In March of 1948, Norfolk and Western initiated an arrangement to borrow and test a T1 locomotive.
+Pennsylvania Railroad president Martin W. Clement said that Norfolk and Western "might be interested in the experimental use of the T1 passenger locomotive to compare it with our own J Class engines".

+Accident

 On May 12, 1948, no. 3020 suffered a boiler explosion due to a low water level near Chillicothe, Ohio.
-The engineer, fireman and front brakeman were killed.
+The low water level led to the overheating and weakening of the firebox.
+When cooler water was added, it flashed into a massive amount of steam, causing a sudden and catastrophic pressure surge that the weakened boiler couldn't withstand, resulting in a deadly explosion that killed the crew.
+The engineer (W.R.
+Terry), fireman (T.R.
+Lauter), and front brakeman (W.C.
+Bush) were killed.

 Disposition

-The C&O began retiring their T-1s in 1952 in favor of diesels, and by 1953, all had been retired.
+The C&O began retiring the T-1 locomotives in 1952 in favor of diesel locomotives, and by 1953, all had been retired.
 None were preserved.